How To Determine Florida Spousal Support

 - Bridge-the-gap short-term alimony support: This has a maximum of two years.

 - Rehabilitative alimony support: This is directly aimed at education or training for the employment of the ex-spouse.
+It can last up to five years.

 How Long Alimony/Spousal Support Will Be Issued